Position: Co-Director & Clinical Supervisor

 Ben began work in the outdoor education field in 1997.
 His education includes: a Master of Narrative Therapy and Community Work (University of Melbourne), a Graduate Diploma in Narrative Therapy and Community Work (Dulwich Centre), a Graduate Diploma in Experiential Learning (Victoria University), and a Bachelor of Education majoring in Outdoor Education and Environmental Studies (Victoria University).
-Ben holds membership with the Australian Association for Bush Adventure Therapy.
+Ben is a founding member of the Australian Association for Bush Adventure Therapy.
 He is an Accredited Supervisor and holds Clinical Registration with the Psychotherapy and Counselling Federation of Australia.

 Over his adult working life Ben has found himself traversing the fields of outdoor education, teaching, training, bush adventure therapy and clinical therapy.
 As a freelance instructor, trainer and program manager in the outdoor education field, Ben gained valuable insight into big programs, logistics, risk management, resourcing and managing relationships with large client schools.
 In the teaching field Ben has worked with a number of aboriginal communities around central Australia, most significantly in Ti Tree where he was able to co-create an innovative curriculum with the secondary students there.
 Ben also worked as a sessional lecturer at Victoria University, lecturing in theories of outdoor education and leadership in the outdoors.
-In the field of bush adventure therapy, Ben has worked with people across the sectors of mental health, drug and alcohol and disadvantaged youth.
-Significant among these was Out Doors Inc; The Outdoor Experience; and, Evolve (formerly Typo Station) where he worked as the coordinator of the Evolve Young Men’s Program carrying on the work of many predecessors.
-Alongside Adventure Works, Ben recently finished nine years as a senior clinician, trainer and NMT consultant with Berry Street’s Take Two program working with young people who have experienced significant trauma or neglect.
+In the field of bush adventure therapy, Ben has worked with people across the sectors of mental health, drug and alcohol support and disadvantaged youth.
+Significant among these was Out Doors Inc; The Outdoor Experience; and, Typo Station where he worked as the coordinator of the Typo Station Young Men’s Program, carrying on the work of many predecessors.
+Alongside Adventure Works, Ben recently finished nine years as a senior clinician, trainer and NMT consultant with Berry Street’s Take Two program working with young people who have experienced significant trauma and neglect.